-The Sonoma County Agricultural Preservation and Open Space District (Ag + Open Space) was created by the voters of Sonoma County to ensure that our natural and working lands continue to thrive.
-Ag + Open Space is honored to be entrusted with the community's vision of a vibrant and beautiful Sonoma County, and every day we work with our partners to implement this vision.
-Over the past several years, we have worked with the community and our colleagues to develop a shared vision and strategy for the future of land conservation in our region, informed by the best available science and data.
+Sonoma County's visionary voters created the Sonoma County Agricultural Preservation and Open Space District (Ag + Open Space) to ensure that our natural and working lands would be protected for future generations and would continue to thrive, forever.
+From conserving redwood forests and coastal grasslands; safeguarding our rivers, creeks, and wetlands; preserving our community identity, rural heritage and agricultural economy; to providing public parks, trails, and preserves, Ag + Open Space is honored to be entrusted with the community's vision of a vibrant and beautiful Sonoma County.
+Every day we work with our partners to implement this vision.
+Over the past few years, we have worked with the community and our colleagues to develop a shared vision and strategy for the future of land conservation in our region - one that places a premium on climate change resiliency and social equity, while continuing to conserve our most critical lands.
 On behalf of Ag + Open Space, I am honored to share with you the Vital Lands Initiative - a comprehensive long-term plan that will guide our conservation work through 2031.